bradleyhop/new-portfolio/README.md

 Namecheap handles the domain name, and Netlify hosts the live site.
 Netlify also handles form submisssions, which triggers a service on Zappier to send the form submisssion to my email account.

+Note: I'm using Vuetify 2, which depends on Sass ~1.32; any newer version will have many warnings during the build process.